 thon is a small programming language.
-Here's an example program that verifies the empty list is empty.
+Here's an example program that verifies the singleton list is not empty.

-thon has natural numbers, functions, recursion, binary product and sum types, polymorphism, existential packages (a formalization of interfaces), and recursive types.
+thon has natural numbers, functions, recursion, binary product and sum types, polymorphism, existential packages (a formalization of interfaces), recursive types, and binary algebraic datatypes.

 Z is the natural number 0.

 S Z is 1 (the succesor of one).

 S S Z is 2, and so on.

 In thon, functions are expressions just like numbers are. thon supports anonymous functions and named, recursive functions.